 Should kids with special needs or disabilities get the vaccine?

-The Centers for Disease Control and Prevention (CDC) recommends everyone 5 years and older get a COVID-19 vaccination.
+The Centers for Disease Control and Prevention (CDC) recommends everyone six months and older get a COVID-19 vaccination.
 Because children and youth with specialized health needs and disabilities may be at higher risk for more severe illness from COVID-19, families and caregivers are asked to strongly consider vaccinating children with any underlying health condition or disability.

 What if my child has a history of allergies?

 Youth with underlying medical conditions can receive a COVID-19 vaccine.
 The only reason a person should not receive the vaccine is if they have had a life-threatening reaction (a reaction that requires an epi pen) to any of the ingredients in the COVID-19 vaccine.
 Find out what is in the COVID-19 vaccine here.

 Children with more severe allergies to things not used in the vaccine usually do not have a problem with the COVID-19 vaccine.
 They will be asked to wait about 30 minutes after the shot to monitor symptoms.

 - Transportation to your child’s appointments: Free transportation resources exist across the state to help individuals get to their COVID-19 vaccination appointments.
 View transportation options here.